 The grant cycle for 2023 funding is closed.
-The grant cycle for 2024 funding from the United Way of Lamar County will begin in the spring of 2023.
+The grant cycle for 2024 funding from the United Way of Lamar County began in the spring of 2023.

-April 29, 2922 - Letter of Intent and Grant Agreements Due
+April 28th - Letter of Intent for 2024 and Grant Agreements Due

 About United Way of Lamar County’s Grant-Making Process